-A Beginner's Guide to SvelteKit - SitePoint
+A Beginner's Guide to SvelteKit — SitePoint

 Prerequisites

-To work with SvelteKit, you’ll need a working version of Node on your system.
-You can install it using the Node Version Manager (nvm).
+To work with SvelteKit, we’ll need a working version of Node on our system.
+We can install it using the Node Version Manager (nvm).
 (You can find some setup instructions here.)

-Please be aware that SvelteKit is (at the time of writing) still in beta, and some features might be subject to change.
 You can find all the code for this tutorial on GitHub.

 Getting Started

 To begin with, we initiate a new SvelteKit project.
-Execute the following commands in your terminal:
+Execute the following commands in the terminal:

-npm init svelte@next svelteKit-example-app
+npm init svelte@latest svelteKit-example-app

-You’ll be asked a few questions so that you can customize your project.
+We’ll be asked a few questions so that we can customize our project.
 For our purposes, answer the following:

 - Which Svelte app template? -> SvelteKit demo app